Pleias/Pleias-Rag/README.md

 This library serves the purpose of providing a simple interface to Pleias RAG models.
 It included both components for creating a database of sources, seaching for relevant sources and generating answers based on the sources.

+# Main Components
+The two main components of the library are:
+1. RagDatabase: Responsible for maintaining a database of sources and searching for relevant sources based on a query.
+2. RagSystem: Responsible for storing the database, loading the models, and generating answers based on user queries and retrieved sources.

 # Pleias RAG Models